BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 So why doesn’t the agent settle in one fixed state?
 Because organisms or living systems---like animals or humans---are not static systems.
 They have to continuously interact with their environment to survive.
-We cannot just stay in a single "perfect" state and even "being alive" requires constant change (eating, breathing, sleeping, thermoregulating, moving around).
+We cannot just stay in a single "perfect" state.
+"Being alive" requires constant change (eating, breathing, sleeping, thermoregulating, moving around).
 If we would stay in one place (one state), we would have violated our own prior beliefs about what kinds of sensory inputs and physiological states we expect to have over time.
 We are in *itinerancy*: moving through a cycle of low-surprise states, not staying in one.
 Thus, *itinerant policies* arise because staying in a single state forever would be more surprising (and thus less viable) than cycling through a set of familiar, predictable states over time {% cite friston:2011 %}.